saheli-patel/saheli-patel.github.io/_recipes/rajasthani_kadhi.md

 1. In a large bowl, take 1½ cup curd, ¼ cup besan, ½ tsp chilli powder, ½ tsp turmeric, and 1 tsp salt.
 2. Whisk and mix well, making sure there are no lumps.
 3. Add 4 cups of water and mix well.
 Keep aside.
 4. In a large kadai, heat 2 tbsp ghee.
-Add 1 tsp mustard seeds, 1 tsp cumin seeds, ½ tsp fennel seeds, ¼ tsp methi, 1 bay leaf, 4 cloves, 2 pods cardamom, a few curry leaves, and a pinch of hing.
+Add 1 tsp mustard seeds, 1 tsp Ajwain, 1 tsp cumin seeds, ½ tsp fennel seeds, ¼ tsp methi, 1 bay leaf, 4 cloves, 2 pods cardamom, a few curry leaves, and a pinch of hing.
 5. Add 2 green chillies and 1 inch of finely chopped ginger.
 Sauté well.
 6. Pour in the prepared besan-curd mixture and mix well.
 7. Keep stirring until the mixture comes to a boil.
 The kadhi will start to thicken.